 Baptize and administer the Sacrament as set forth in the Book of Mormon [Mosiah 9, 3 Nephi 5; Moroni 4-5].
 None should be received unto baptism unless they have understood and accepted the Doctrine of Christ, and none, except little children, are considered worthy to partake of the sacrament if they have not repented and been baptized.
 Baptisms should be performed in living water if possible.
-Baptism should be offered freely to all willing souls, their names recorded, and, if possible, they should be liberally welcomed into a fellowship.
+Baptism should be offered freely to all willing souls and their names recorded.
+If possible, they should be liberally welcomed into fellowship.

-Provided it is performed with the proper prayer and position, [Moroni 4-5], the Sacrament may be administered to the body of the church in a number of ways.
+Provided the proper prayer, and if possible, position and emblems are used [Moroni 4-5], the Sacrament may be administered to the body of the church in a number of ways.
 The officiator may break and bless the bread, immediately blessing the wine, so that all may partake of the sacramental emblems together, or the emblems may be blessed and consumed separately; either is acceptable so long as it is done with an eye single to God's glory.
-If the priest and the congregation desire to make an oath that they will always remember him, then let all who so desire raise the right arm to the square as a signal that they are holding themselves to the sharp corner of truth and squareness in their commitment to God to always remember His Son.
 The Lord, in turn, promises to reciprocate, filling us with His Spirit.
 The Lord provides these ordinances as the means by which He may fill us with His Spirit.
-These are the words to be used when blessing the Sacrament: